4 dead, 3 hurt in wrong-way driver crash on Indiana highway

 GARY, Ind.
 (AP) — Indiana State Police say four people, including a child, have died in a wrong-way driver crash on Interstate 90.

 Police say the crash early Saturday in Gary killed the driver of a Toyota SUV that was traveling west in the eastbound lanes of the highway with no headlights on.
-The crash also killed the driver, a front-seat passenger and a child in a Jeep.
-Three children in the Jeep were seriously injured.
-They were airlifted to hospitals in nearby Chicago.
+She was identified as 25-year-old Tiara Davis of Calumet City, Illinois.

-The Lake County Coroner’s Office says the crash killed two males and two females.
-Their names and ages have not been released.
+Police say the crash also killed three people in a Jeep: 45-year-old driver Octavio Chavez-Renovato of Chicago, his 34-year-old wife, Eva Gonzales, and their son, 14-year-old Luis.